mayerantoine/interactive-recordlinkage-tool/README.md

 # interactive-recordlinkage-tool

 Interactive tool to experiment and automatically compare matching quality of different data matching algorithm.
-This is a prototype  developed using Python and Streamlit.
+This is a proof of concept  developed using Python and Streamlit.

 This tool is built on top of [Python Record Linkage Toolkit](https://github.com/J535D165/recordlinkage).